peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 ## Conclusion

 It took me much longer than expected to write this article 😅.
-I hope it will be useful and I am looking forward to share more tricks I learned while developing [Papyrs](https://papy.rs).
+I hope it will be useful, and I am looking forward to share more tricks I learned while developing [Papyrs](https://papy.rs).

 Speaking of which, if you have any related questions or suggestions that would made interesting blog posts, reach out and let me know!?!

-To infinity and beyond
+To infinity and beyond,
 David

-* * *

-For more adventures, follow me on [Twitter](https://twitter.com/daviddalbusco)